groc-prog/pyneo4j-ogm/README.md

 | `labels`           | **Set[str]** | A set of labels to use for the node.
 If no labels are defined, the name of the model will be used as the label.
 Defaults to the `model name split by it's words`.                                                                                                                                                                                                                            |
 | `auto_fetch_nodes` | **bool**     | Whether to automatically fetch nodes of defined relationship-properties when getting a model instance from the database.
 Auto-fetched nodes are available at the `instance.<relationship-property>.nodes` property.
 If no specific models are passed to a method when this setting is set to `True`, nodes from all defined relationship-properties are fetched.
 Defaults to `False`. |

-> **Note:** Hooks can be defined for all methods that interact with the database.
-When defining a hook for a method on a relationship-property, you have to pass a string in the format `<relationship-property>.<method>` as the key.
-For example, if you want to define a hook for the `connect()` method of a relationship-property named `coffee`, you would have to pass `coffee.connect` as the key.

 ##### RelationshipModel configuration <a name="relationship-model-configuration"></a>

 For RelationshipModels, the `labels` setting is not available, since relationships don't have labels in Neo4j.
 Instead, the `type` setting can be used to define the type of the relationship.
 If no type is defined, the name of the model name will be used as the type.